-The Federal Stafford Subsidized and Unsubsidized Loan is available to eligible certification students, before, but not after, the master's degree is earned. • Certification students may qualify for up to \$10,500 in the Federal Stafford Student Loan Program each financial aid year.
-They are not eligible to receive Eastern Graduate Assistantships or Scholarships.
+The Federal Stafford Subsidized and Unsubsidized Loan is available to eligible elementary or secondary Teacher Certification students, before, but not after, the master's degree is earned.

-• Post-certification M.Ed. students may qualify for up to \$18,500 in the Federal Stafford Student Loan Program each financial aid year.
-Master's Degree candidates may also apply for consideration for an Eastern University Graduate Scholarship or Assistantship.
+• Education Certification students may qualify for up to \$10,500 in the Federal Stafford Student Loan Program each financial aid year.
+Education Certification students are not eligible to receive Eastern Graduate Assistantships or Scholarships.

-• Post-masters students do not qualify for participation in the Federal Stafford Student Loan Program nor do they qualify for institutional financial aid to complete certification requirements.
+- Post-certification M.Ed. students may qualify for up to \$18,500 in the Federal Stafford Student Loan Program each financial aid year.
+Master's Degree candidates may also apply for consideration for an Eastern University Graduate Scholarship or Assistantship. - Post-masters students do not qualify for participation in the Federal Stafford Student Loan Program to complete certification requirements.
+These students are not eligible for institutional financial aid.

-International students may apply for consideration for a Graduate Scholarship or Assistantship if they meet the other criteria stated above and have a valid Social Security Number (SSN).
+INTERNATIONAL STUDENTS may apply for consideration for a Graduate Scholarship or Assistantship if they meet the other criteria stated above and have a valid Social Security Number (SSN).
 International students may apply for a Federal Stafford Loan if they are considered to be an eligible non-citizen and have a valid SSN and a valid Student Aid Report (SAR).

-Alternative Loan programs are available through select lenders for students unable to participate in the Federal Stafford Subsidized and Unsubsidized Loan Program or students interested in additional funding.
+ALTERNATIVE LOAN PROGRAMS are available through select lenders for students unable to participate in the Federal Stafford Subsidized and Unsubsidized Loan Program or students interested in additional funding.